 (No ratings)

 Dr. Afshin Aminian, MD is a pediatric orthopedist in ORANGE, CA specializing in pediatric orthopedics/orthopedic surgery.
-He graduated from Washington University in St. Louis School of Medicine in 1994 and has 32 years of experience.
-Dr. Afshin Aminian, MD is affiliated with MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, Greater Newport Physicians, PIH Health, Children's Hospital of Orange County, Providence, Edinger Medical Group MemorialCare Independent Physicians, Providence St. Joseph Hospital - Orange, Pediatric Orthopedic Society of North America, the American Academy of Orthopedic Surgeons, St. Joseph Hospital (Orange), Providence Affiliated Physicians, St. Joseph, the Scoliosis Research Society, ADULT AND PEDIATRIC ORTHOPAEDIC SPECIALISTS A MEDICAL GROUP INC and Pediatric Orthopedic Specialists of Orange County.
+He graduated from Washington University in St. Louis School of Medicine.
+Dr. Afshin Aminian, MD is affiliated with MemorialCare, MemorialCare Medical Group, Providence Medical Foundation, PIH Health, Children's Hospital of Orange County, Providence, Edinger Medical Group MemorialCare Independent Physicians, Providence St. Joseph Hospital - Orange, Pediatric Orthopedic Society of North America, the American Academy of Orthopedic Surgeons, St. Joseph Hospital (Orange), Providence Affiliated Physicians, St. Joseph, the Scoliosis Research Society and Pediatric Orthopedic Specialists of Orange County.

 Providence St. Joseph Hospital - Orange